RamdanK/nextjs-boilerplate/README.md

 yarn prettier
 ```
 to automatically format, fix and save all files in your project you haven't ignored.
 By default my formatter updated about 5 files.
 You can see them in your list of changed files in the source control tab on the left of VS Code.

+## Git Hooks
+One more section on configuration before we start getting into component development.
+Remember you're going to want this project to be as rock solid as possible if you're going to be building on it in the long term, particularly with a team of other developers.
+It's worth the time to get it right at the start.

+We are going to implement a tool called [Husky](https://typicode.github.io/husky/#/)

+Husky is a tool for running scripts at different stages of the git process, for example add, commit, push, etc. We would like to be able to set certain conditions, and only allow things like commit and push to succeed if our code meets those conditions, presuming that it indicates our project is of acceptable quality.